Waycross, Georgia: Health care

 With over 100 employees and 10 physicians, Satilla Regional Medical Center is a leading center in health care in the area.
-The three-story facility has a trauma unit, cancer care unit, outpatient surgery and imaging services.
+The three-story facility has a trauma unit, cancer care unit, outpatient surgery, and imaging services.
 In 2012, Satilla Regional Medical Center joined the Mayo Clinic Health System and became the Mayo Clinic Health System in Waycross.
-The Mayo Clinic ceased operations of the hospital in 2015.
+The Mayo Clinic ceased operations at the hospital in 2015.
 The hospital later joined HCA Healthcare and has since been renamed Memorial Satilla Health.

 Education

 Ware County School District

-The Ware County School District offers pre-school to grade twelve, and consists of a pre-school, six elementary schools, two middle schools, and one high school.
+The Ware County School District offers preschool to grade 12, and consists of a preschool, six elementary schools, two middle schools, and one high school.
 The district has 431 full-time teachers and over 6,370 students.